I can guarantee that this is art.

 You've already read the same tired old rules on fifty million other character websites.
 If you believe auto-hitting or reacting to my character's actions on a personal level is appropriate, you don't care about rules anyway.
 So here's all I want you to do: have fun and be creative!
 That's what we're doing here, right?
 Please let me know if you're not having fun, and we can work together to fix it or go our separate ways.

 I apologize for all the broken links.
 They were the last locations I am aware that those character/artist pages existed!
 Well, one artist is a good friend, but after some professional achievements I kind of doubt they'd appreciate me linking my silly RP stuff to their professional face, haha.
 As soon as I find any new locations (or can you help me find them?
-Contact form is below!)
+The contact form is below!)
 I will update those links, I promise.